DIY Hand Soap Recipes: Safe Washing For Germaphobes

 To make the soap, simply add 2 tablespoons of the castile soap to the soap container.
 Then fill the rest of the container up with the distilled water.
 Now add the essential oils and seal the container.
 Then shake well for at least 2 minutes to ensure that the ingredients mix.
 And there you go!
 The easiest DIY experiment you ever tried at home.

 Before And After Results Of DIY Liquid Hand Soap

 After using the liquid hand soap, your hands should feel soft and smooth.
-The castile soap will moisturize the surface of your skin and leave them feeling great – not dry or irritable like most chemical soaps do.
+The castile soap will moisturize the surface of your skin and leave it feeling great.
+Most chemical soaps leave your skin dry and irritable.
 The fragrances will also make your hands smell fantastic.

 Once you get a feel for this recipe, feel free to add whichever fragrancing ingredients you wish.
-You can experiment with different spice and herb infusions as well as combining your own essential oil blends to produce different scents and different effects.
+You can experiment with different spice and herb infusions as well as essential oil blends to produce different scents and effects.
 Your creativity is your only limit here!

 DIY Soap Bar Recipe And Guide

 Making your own soap at home is actually a lot easier than you may think.
 Before you begin, you’ll need to make a shopping list to make sure you have everything you need.
 Even though some of the ingredients may be expensive, you’ll save money in the long run by how much soap you can actually make.
 You may already have some of the ingredients already in your kitchen.